Climate and Average Weather Year Round in Fort Payne Alabama, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.7 months, from April 12 to September 3, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is June 5, with an average of 6.6 kWh.
+The brightest month of the year in Fort Payne is June, with an average of 6.6 kWh.

 The darker period of the year lasts for 2.8 months, from November 13 to February 6, with an average daily incident shortwave energy per square meter below 3.3 kWh.
-The darkest day of the year is December 25, with an average of 2.4 kWh.
+The darkest month of the year in Fort Payne is December, with an average of 2.5 kWh.

 For the purposes of this report, the geographical coordinates of Fort Payne are 34.444 deg latitude, -85.720 deg longitude, and 902 ft elevation.